Comandeer/simple-type-bundler-example/README.md

-# Simple bundler example
+# Simple `.d.ts` bundler example

-It's just an eample of a simple bundler for an [article on my blog](https://blog.comandeer.pl/tworzymy-wlasny-bundler.html).
+It's just an eample of a simple `.d.ts` bundler for an [article on my blog](https://blog.comandeer.pl/tworzymy-wlasny-bundler.html).

 ## Usage